iAmersaleh/EDA_t5/README.md

 1. NumPy.
 2. Pandas.
 3. Matplotlib.
+4. Seaborn
+5. sciket learn
 ## MVP Goal:
-The MVP goal is to answer at least four of the questions we mentioned
+The MVP goal is to answer at least one of the questions we mentioned